bbauska/BI-JS-for-webdev/README.md

 but if you want to see the actual thing that happened, you can go to the elements section to the body and here inside that div, we will see that now the name has changed from first to a, b, c, d, e.
-If you want to remove the attribute, you can just see spanOne.removeAttribute and we can just remove the attribute of name.
+If you want to remove the attribute, you can just see <span class="consolas">spanOne.removeAttribute</span> and we can just remove the attribute of name.

 If I click on &quot;Save,&quot; you will see in this span, we only have the ID and name has been removed.

-A very short feature is also there that you can just say spanOne.id and rather than using set attribute, you can directly give it an id name of, let&apos;s say any text.
+A very short feature is also there that you can just say <span class="consolas">spanOne.id</span> and rather than using set attribute, you can directly give it an id name of, let&apos;s say any text.
 If I click on &quot;Save,&quot; if I go here, you will see that in the body now seems to this unique word, or letter, you can name it anything.
 You can also change classes using class methods.

+Let&apos;s see if I target <span class="consolas">spanTwo</span> and I can just say
+<span class="consolas">spanTwo.classList.add</span>
-Let&apos;s see if I target spanTwo and I can just say spanTwo.classList.add and I can add the class, let&apos;s say a new class.
+and I can add the class, let&apos;s say a new class.

 If I click on &quot;Save,&quot; you will see that in the body under the span div